Mira-Philippo/web-markup/requirments.md

 ✓ Uses Flexbox or Grid  //Used in navbar
 ✓ CSS is validated with http://jigsaw.w3.org/css-validator, with profile "CSS level 3 + SVG"  //No warnings at all! without warnings.
-✓ HTML 5 is validated with https://validator.w3.org without warnings. //Had to add invisible h1 elements to get around a stupid warning.
+✓ HTML 5 is validated with https://validator.w3.org without warnings. //Had to add invisible h2 elements to get around a stupid warning.
 Sufficient
 ✓ Is not using front-end libraries like bootstrap, w3.css etc.  //Didn't touch it ✓ Is not using tag br.  //Why would i
 ✓ Is not using tag hr.  //Same
 ✓ Uses attribute charset utf-8.  //Emmet
 ✓ Uses author attribute value.  //Added my own name there ✓ Uses property z-index for a "cookies" message with value 9999.  //So, i'm pretty sure we never learned what we needed for this, including javascript.
 So instead of a cookies message i made the images on the index page have this index.
-Since this is here to show that i understand how it works i hope this is fine aswell!
+Since this is here moreso to show that i understand how it works i hope this is fine aswell!
 ✓ Uses tabs for nested elements to maintain proper indentation level.  //Really hope so, checked everything twice ✓ CSS is validated with http://jigsaw.w3.org/css-validator, with profile "CSS level 3 + SVG"  //No errors at all! without errors.